AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  **Problem:** I switched to the shared access account but cannot access the **[!UICONTROL Support tab]** (for example).

- **Possible cause:** You have only been granted shared access to 1 merchant in your account
+ **Possible cause:** You have only been granted shared access to one merchant in your account.

  **Solution:**